2023 MLOps Platforms Vendor Analysis Report

 Does the platform have native/productized integrations with other popular tools, or allow users to develop custom extensions?

 Neu.ro, Kubeflow, and Determined AI scored the highest in terms of interoperability.
 That makes sense given the fact that all three solutions also top the open-source list.

-Neu.ro has well-documented CLIs and an SDK.
-Both are open-source.
-However, the platform lacks a documented API.
-Still, this is compensated by a generous set of productized and documented integrations with popular MLOps solutions such as DVC, Pachyderm, MLflow, W&B, NNI, Seldon, and Algorithmia among others.
-Another 10 integrations are underway.
+Neu.ro has well-documented CLIs and an SDK, along with productized and documented integrations with popular MLOps solutions such as DVC, Pachyderm, MLflow, W&B, NNI, Seldon, and Algorithmia among others.
+Many new integrations are underway.
 Neu.ro is designed with interoperability in mind and strives to provide tools that make it easier to add new integrations.

 Kubeflow, on the other hand, has an open-source and documented API + SDK.
 But CLI is still under development with the launch date yet to be announced.
 At present, the platform acts as an orchestration layer that anyone can augment with the toolkit of their choice.
 The majority of integration requests are driven by the community.
 Some of the currently available ones include Feast, Seldon, BentoML, Tekton (not to confuse with Tecton), MLflow, W&B, even Determined AI, and AWS Sagemaker — two other entrants on our list.

 Determined AI supports the tech triumvirate of integrations — API, SDK, and CLI are open-source and well-documented.
 The number of pre-made integrations is slightly more modest than the earlier two entrants.
 These include DVC, Pachyderm, Data Lake, Algorithmia, Seldon, and Spark among others.